hbprosper/RGS/README.md

 ## Examples
 There are two examples in the *examples* directory of RGS
-### example1
+### Higgs
-This example illustrates a search for the best box cut.
-To run it do
+This example illustrates three RGS optimizations, HO1, HO2, and HO3, designed isolate Higgs vector boson fusion events.
+Each optimization can be run by executing the _train.py_ and _analysis.py_ programs.
+For example, HO1 can be run as follows
 ```
-cd examples/example1
+cd examples/Higgs/HO1
-python train.py
+./train.py
 ```
-which will run RGS and store the results in a file called *example1.root* and also in a simple format in the text file *example1.txt*.
+which will run RGS and store the results in a file called *HO1.root*.
 To analyze the results of RGS do
 ```
-python analysis.py
+./analysis.py
 ```
-which will read the results from *example1.root*.
-The other program reads from the text file instead.
+which will read the results from *HO1.root*.

-### example2
+### SUSY
-This example illustrates a search for the best ladder cut.
-Switch to the *example2* directory and proceed as in example1.
+This example illustrates three optimizations, SO1, SO2, SO3, based on a search for the best staircase cut, to search for SUSY events.
+Switch to the *SUSY* directory and proceed as in the Higgs example.